Botany Meets Robotics in Alpine Scree Monitoring: Robotic Monitoring

 \subsection{Slippage Metric}

 The slippage is an important factor in evaluating the locomotion capabilities of legged robots.
-Therefore, it has been investigated how to estimate it even in the absence of direct contact sensors, as is the case with the ANYmal robot.
+Therefore, estimating it has been investigated even in the absence of direct contact sensors, as is the case with the ANYmal robot.
 Following~\cite{camurri2020pronto}, the probability of a foot being in (stable) contact is modeled through a sigmoid function that depends on the estimated contact force.

-where $c_\mathrm{i}$ is the contact state of the $i$th foot (1 if in contact, 0 otherwise), $\vec{f}_i$ is the $i$th estimated contact force, $f_i$ is the vertical component of $\vec{f}_i$, and $\beta_0$ and $\beta_1$ are the sigmoid parameters learned using a logistic classifier~\cite{camurri2020pronto}.
+where $c_\mathrm{i}$ is the contact state of the $i$th foot (1 if in contact, 0 otherwise), $\vec{f}_i$ is the $i$th estimated contact force, $f_{z,i}$ is the vertical component of $\vec{f}_i$, and $\beta_0$ and $\beta_1$ are the sigmoid parameters learned using a logistic classifier~\cite{camurri2020pronto}.

 The estimated contact forces are obtained from the inverse dynamics of the robot as follows

 where $\vec{J}(\vec{q})$ is the contacts Jacobian matrix, $\vec{q}$ the generalized coordinates vector, $\vec{\tau}$ the joint torques, $\vec{h}$ the Coriolis and centrifugal forces, $\vec{f}_\text{s}$ the spatial forces at the floating base, $\dot{\vec{v}}$ the linear acceleration of the base, $\dot{\vec{\omega}}$ the angular acceleration of the base, and $\square^{\dagger}$ the Moore-Penrose pseudoinverse.